Home » Blog » Placing Big Bets to Facilitate Major Health Breakthroughs

 Q: What is the ARPA-H model?

-A: What does ARPA-H do differently?
-What is our unique fit here within that research enterprise?
-I guess I like to say we take on those really challenging health problems in pursuit of those high-impact solutions.
+A: We take on those really challenging health problems in pursuit of those high-impact solutions.
 We’re modeled off of the business model pioneered by DARPA.
-If you think of [a] valley here in between NIH, which is investing heavily in the basic biomedical research […], and on other ends of this valley being industry, where you have commercial products and services that have a viable pathway to market, we really sit in that middle space that I like to call the ‘Valley of Opportunity.’
-So we’re bridging basic biomedical research and industry development.”
+If you think of [a] valley in between basic biomedical research, and on other end of this valley being industry, where you have commercial products and services that have a viable pathway to market, we really sit in that middle space that I like to call the ‘Valley of Opportunity.’
+We’re bridging basic biomedical research and industry development.”

 Q: Is all the collaboration just in the U.S.?